jautero/SleepFollower/README.md

 1. Project structure
     * We follow traditional Qt project structure with main project having two subprojects: src and tests
     * .yaml file (and .spec generated from .yaml) defines two subpackages:
-        * harbour-helloworld-pro-sailfish - contains just the app files.
+        * harbour-sleepfollower-pro-sailfish - contains just the app files.
 It is something you will submit to app store
-        * harbour-helloworld-pro-sailfish-tests - contains just the test binary and test files.
+        * harbour-sleepfollower-pro-sailfish-tests - contains just the test binary and test files.
 For development only
     * .gitignore in the current project is supposed to be useful too, we try to check in only what's really needed without any local environment details
 2. Code structure
     * Note how tst_....qml files import the main project files.
-When running in device you want to import from final QML location that in this case is `../harbour-helloworld-pro-sailfish/qml/pages` relative from the test project deployment folder.
+When running in device you want to import from final QML location that in this case is `../harbour-sleepfollower-pro-sailfish/qml/pages` relative from the test project deployment folder.
 When editing test file on desktop QtCreator sure has no idea where the main files are located, so during desktop editing I uncomment `import ../src/qml/pages` line to make QtCreator code completion work.
 3. Further links
     * There are more comments in the tests code and .pro and .yaml files too
     * QtQuickTest reference - https://qt-project.org/doc/qt-5.1/qtdoc/qtquick-qtquicktest.html